-Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 202 Air Quality Conformity and Support 8423 \$25,500 Performed project-level air quality analysis for conformity with Federal and State Requirements for the TIP \$21,500 Continue developir Attended statewide CMAQ consultation meetings transport Supported MPO's climate change initiatives Perform s for the TI Attended EPA MOVES 3 training and trained staff to run the new MOVES 3 model with MPO specific inputs Continue Responded to requests for information on the Boston MPO's air quality analysis using MOVES and the travel demand model and other environmental issues Continue environm Attended other MPO environmental consultation meetings and began to prepare for the Boston MPO environmental consulation meeting 0 8323 3323 \$116,000 Developed the FFY 2023 UPWP \$101,500 Activities gener Program am Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP supporting the A A potential poin the outreach and communication Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2023 UPWP and beyond Discussed UPWP matters with Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Held internal discussions on potential future changes to the UPWP process and document ue to work with state and local agencies in ping additional emission factors as needed for prtation project analyses n system-level and project-level air quality analysis TIP and any required LRTP Amendments ue to support the MPO's climate change initiatives ue to prepare for and hold the Boston MPO nmrntal consulation meeting erally remain the same year to year, with staff e MPO in producing its annual (FFY 2024) UPWP. point of emphasis in FFY 2024 may be streamlining and development processes to ensure effective on with stakeholders and the committee.
+Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 202 Air Quality Conformity and Support 8423 \$25,500 Performed project-level air quality analysis for conformity with Federal and State Requirements for the TIP \$21,500 Continue developii Attended statewide CMAQ consultation meetings transport Supported MPO's climate change initiatives Perform s for the TI Attended EPA MOVES 3 training and trained staff to run the new MOVES 3 model with MPO specific inputs Continue Responded to requests for information on the Boston MPO's air quality analysis using MOVES and the travel demand model and other environmental issues Continue environm Attended other MPO environmental consultation meetings and began to prepare for the Boston MPO environmental consulation meeting 0 8323 \$323 \$116,000 Developed the FFY 2023 UPWP \$109,000 Activities generor supporting the I A potential poir the outreach an communication Program Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2023 UPWP and beyond Discussed UPWP matters with Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Held internal discussions on potential future changes to the UPWP process and document ue to work with state and local agencies in ping additional emission factors as needed for prtation project analyses n system-level and project-level air quality analysis TIP and any required LRTP Amendments ue to support the MPO's climate change initiatives ue to prepare for and hold the Boston MPO nmrntal consulation meeting erally remain the same year to year, with staff e MPO in producing its annual (FFY 2024) UPWP. point of emphasis in FFY 2024 may be streamlining and development processes to ensure effective on with stakeholders and the committee.